 Paul Pallas, operations manager at SWISCO, a supplier of hard-to-find replacement hardware, experiences the same stresses.
 He says SWISCO hires college students as temporary staff to work in the warehouse during peak time.
 He cautions, "Do not hire permanent employees unless you need them for non-peak times of the year.”
 According to Paul, it’s key to hire and train new staff before peak your begins to keep your business running smoothly during the high-volume period.

 Peak provides an opportunity to build relationships with customers.
 It can also bring some customer-service headaches, but a little planning can help you expertly navigate any challenges and develop customer loyalties as a result.

 “Customer service needs, like helping customers troubleshoot with shipments, any product issues and answering questions about seasonal promotions, increase during peak,” says Andrea Sreshta, co-founder of LuminAID, the inventor of a solar inflatable lantern.
 “It can be a lot of work to manage the inquiries, so we plan for the increased time needed.”

-FedEx Small Business Grant winners Andrea Sreshta and Anna Stork, co-founders of LuminAID, demonstrate how their product can provide light to people in powerless disaster areas.
+FedEx Small Business Grant Winners Andrea Sreshta and Anna Stork, co-founders of LuminAID, demonstrate how their product can provide light to people in powerless disaster areas.
 As the sellers of a novel product, they expect more product questions during peak, whether it’s from populations in remote areas or e-commerce customers.

 5. Set Expectations With Customers

 Setting expectations around the fulfillment process is an important element of customer service during peak for e-commerce businesses like LuminAID.
-“We've learned that come holiday time, understanding shipping deadlines and communicating those deadlines and cutoffs to customers in multiple places on your website and over email is important,” says Andrea.
+“We've learned that come peak time, understanding shipping deadlines and communicating those deadlines and cutoffs to customers in multiple places on your website and over email is important,” says Andrea.

 6. Learn From Your Peak Experience